To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Although our winner is IdentityForce, is LifeLock worth it?
 Yes, if you’re not on a strict budget.
 Both of these services are top-notch.

-Before you decide on an ID theft protection service, be sure to check out our best identity theft protection services review to see how each company performed versus the other major providers.
+Before you decide on an ID theft protection service, be sure to check out our best ID theft protection services review to see how each company performed versus the other major providers.